Monarch butterflies are amazing insects

 - Monitor monarchs and milkweeds to help researchers

-- Talk to your municipality about protecting monarch habitat
+- Talk to your municipality about protection monarch habitat

-Download our resources for tons of information and tips to protect monarchs!
+Download our resources for information & tips to protect monarchs!

 Create a monarch-friendly garden